 Purchase vs lease

-Going solar for most people is an investment.
+Many people consider going solar as an investment.
+The simplest explanation for this fact is as follows.
 It provides one of the best returns at about 15% and a 25% annual return on investment (ROI) for each of the 25-year product lifespan.
 Deciding how best to finance the solar panel cost is an integral part of the solar journey.
 You can purchase the solar system by paying cash, solar financing, or leasing.
 Purchasing allows you to take full advantage of available incentives and maximize financial benefits.
 Leasing solar panels allows you to go solar with little to no upfront costs, but with lower financial benefits and some conditions.
 Neither purchasing nor leasing is inherently better or worse.
 As long as you fully understand the choices and you meet your goals, either option is beneficial.
-Different purchasing and leasing solar panel options with LA Solar Group are described below.
+Being one of the leading solar companies in the area LA Solar Group has designed different purchasing and leasing solar panel options for its customers.
+Below are described the options provided by the company.

 Purchase – Cash